Tucson has unique resources that make our city an ideal place to operate a business:

 - Paragon Space Development Co.

 Gaining notoriety as Optics Valley, Tucson is home to a high concentration of optics companies, as well as research activity tied to the University of Arizona and several astronomical observatories located in the mountains of Southern Arizona.
-Long known for hard mining operations and copper extraction, Tucson has now established itself as an industry leader in mining technology.

 - Edmund Optics